ibm-cloud-docs/vmwaresolutions/vmonic/trbl_deploy_ovf.md

 ## Resolution

-Review the following considerations and steps to deploy an OVF (Open Virtualization Format) file using the vSphere Web Client.
+To deploy an OVF (Open Virtualization Format) file by using the vSphere Web Client, use the following procedure:

-To deploy an `.ovf` file using the vSphere Web Client, you must add the host information to the /etc/hosts file before attempting deployment.

-1. Add the following host information to the `/etc/hosts` file:
+1. Before attempting deployment, you must add the following host information to the `/etc/hosts` file:

    * Host information for Platform Services Controller (PSC)
    * Host information for VMware ESXi server